 Here are few points which will surely help you succeed in an interview.

 1. RESEARCH ON THE COMPANY

 This will help you answer the questions while interview is going on.
 Having sound knowledge of the company, before the interview will help you formulate your own, knowledge-based opinion which you´ll need to express at the interview.
 Looking at the website will help you find useful material such as annual reports, newsletters and brochures.

-Dressing properly is important step towards making first impression.
-Your appearance should be neat, clean, smart and professional.
+Dressing properly is an important step towards making the first impression.
+Your appearance should be neat, clean, smart, and professional.
 Decide what you’ll wear the night before so you won’t rush at the last minute.
-Lay out your clothes and make sure everything is clean and pressed.
+Layout your clothes and make sure everything is clean and pressed.

 Regardless of how the interview goes – or what you think how it goes (as these two are often dissimilar), your composure should display interest, engagement, and friendly open-mindedness.
 A positive conversation is key to s successful job interviews.
 Employers don’t want to hear a litany of excuses or bad feelings about a negative experience, even when legitimate.

 If you want to give a good answer you need to listen to the question being asked.
 Doing so will enable you to give a powerful and structured answer to the question.